-To order naloxone kits through HNHU, contact [email protected] A Harm Reduction Team member will confirm your eligibility to receive naloxone kits as part of an overdose response plan.
+To order naloxone kits through HNHU, contact [email protected].
+A Substance Use Team member will confirm your eligibility to receive naloxone kits as part of an overdose response plan.
 Note that the MOHLTC continues to review their eligibility criteria.
 If your organization is currently ineligible for naloxone kits as defined by the MOHLTC, you may contact a pharmacy to purchase naloxone kits.